andrew-grischenko/BraintreePaymentsPCF/README.md

 4. Follow the instruction here on how to

 * build and test the component: https://docs.microsoft.com/en-us/powerapps/developer/component-framework/implementing-controls-using-typescript
-* packgae and deploy the component: https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls
+* package and deploy the component: https://docs.microsoft.com/en-us/powerapps/developer/component-framework/import-custom-controls

 ### Setup the code component BraintreePayments and the app logic ###